csc-510-group-15/Project2_MetaFit/docs/charts.md

 - The chart's color scheme is adapted to the user's goal using the `isBurn` variable.
 - Positive values are highlighted in green shades for gains and red shades for burns.
 - Negative values are displayed in varying shades of red for gains and green shades for burns.

+## Instructions

+1. Ensure that the Flask application is properly set up and configured.
+2. Include the necessary dependencies in your project.
+3. Copy the provided HTML template into your Flask application's template folder.
+4. Configure the template to integrate with your data sources, such as the `burn_rate`, `target_date`, `labels`, and `values` variables.
+5. Run your Flask application and navigate to the page corresponding to this template.

+## Further Customization

+Feel free to customize the template to suit your specific requirements.
+Adjust the chart types, color schemes, and feedback messages to align with the goals and preferences of your users.
+Additionally, explore the Chart.js documentation for more advanced customization options.

+**Note:** Ensure that the Chart.js library is included and properly linked in your project for the chart functionality to work correctly.